albancrommer/DUK/README.md

 ### Prerequisites

 - An USB Key larger than 4GB
-- A running Debian System with debootstrap installed, version >= Jessie(8)
 - A sudo account.
 You might want to run as root, or use a NO-PASSWD account.
+- A running Debian System with version >= Jessie(8)
+- Installed packages on host : debootstrap, dcfldd

 ### Installing and running